Regional Refuse Disposal District One

 Wrapping paper: Can I recycle gift wrapping paper?
 No, this goes in regular trash because of the coating on it.

-Feed bags: Animal feed bags are currently not recyclable.
+Feed bags: Plastic animal feed bags are currently not recyclable.

 Scale: What is the purpose of the scale?
 The purchase of your sticker allows you to dispose of your household garbage and recyclables whenever the facility is open, at no additional charge for most items (see Information tab/ Bulky Waste/ Fee Schedule.)
 The scale comes into play when utilizing the upper lot, otherwise known as construction and demolition debris and oversized municipal solid waste.
 Many items deposited in this area have additional fees, unrelated to household garbage.
 These items may include: unsorted household garbage, sheetrock, wood, fiberglass, furniture, rugs, refrigerants, shingles and tires.
 There are no additional fees for metal, unless it contains freon, televisions, mattresses, box springs, or leaves.
 See the fee schedule.

 We will continue to add to this list as questions arise, in an effort to educate the residents as well as keep costs down.

 We are currently in the process of updating our web pages.
 Please bear with us during this production.